-If you’re hoping to buy a home this year, the start of a new year is a great time to set some home buying goals, whether that be to save a little more or to cut down on your spending.
-We’ve put together some New Year’s resolutions to consider if you’re planning to buy a home in 2022.
+If you’re hoping to buy a home soon, the start of a new year is a great time to set goals, whether that be to save a little more or to cut down on your spending.
+We’ve put together some New Year’s resolutions to consider if you’re planning to buy a home in the new year.

 1. Set a savings goal

-The first place to start this year is setting a savings goal.
-Goal setting gives you something to work towards and helps you budget accordingly throughout the year to reach your goal.
-You could start by researching the market to get an understanding of the sale prices of recently sold properties in your ideal suburb.
+Setting a savings goal is a great place to start.
+It will give you something to work towards and help you budget accordingly throughout the year to reach your goal.
+You could start by researching the market to get an understanding of the sale prices of recently sold properties in your ideal suburbs.
 This will give you a benchmark of what you’ll need to save each month to get there.
+To get started, check out our savings calculator.

-Not only will setting a goal help boost your savings, you’ll also be able to show your lender (when it comes time to apply) that you have a savings history.
-It’s all well and good to have enough money in the bank for a deposit but if you can’t show the saving behind this then this could highlight potential difficulty making your loan repayments.
+Not only can setting a goal help you focus on your savings, you’ll also be able to show your lender (when it comes time to apply) that you have a savings history.

 2. Improve your credit score

-As part of the home loan application process, your lender will check your credit report to make sure you are a reliable borrower.
-If your credit score isn’t looking its best self at the moment, you can start making some financial changes now to help improve it over time.
-Paying your bills on time, paying off any outstanding debt and keeping your credit card balances low are all great ways to improve your credit score.
-Remember, there’s no instant fix but establishing good financial habits early will eventually outweigh any bad habits… like occasionally paying that water bill late!
+As part of the home loan application process, your lender will check your credit report.
+Consider making some financial changes now to help improve it over time, if required.
+Paying your bills on time, paying off any outstanding debt and keeping your credit card balances low are all things you can do to improve your credit score.

 3. Think twice about a career change

-When it comes to New Year’s resolutions, a common theme tends to be around career changes.
-Whether it’s leaving your current job or switching careers entirely, the start of a new year often inspires us to think about where we see our career heading over the upcoming year.
-If 2022 is the year you plan to buy a home, but you’re also thinking of making a career change, it’s worth making sure your timing of job changing and home buying line up.
-Lenders can be hesitant to let you borrow money if you’ve only been in a role for a short time.
-For most occupations you must be employed in your current contract for at least six months or have been working in the same industry for over a year.
+Whether it’s leaving your current job or switching careers entirely, the start of a new year often inspires us to think about where we see ourselves heading over the upcoming year.
+If it's the year you plan to buy a home, but you’re also thinking of a career change, it’s worth making sure your timing of job changing and home buying line up.
+Lenders can be hesitant if you’ve only been in a role for a short time.

 4. Take control of your spending habits

-If the Christmas and New Year period has burnt a bit of a hole in your pocket, you might want to start reconsidering some of your future spending while saving for a house.
-Not only will unnecessary purchases limit your saving ability, it also might not look great when your lender reviews your account statements to check if you’re suitable for a home loan.
+If the Christmas and New Year period burns a bit of a hole in your pocket, you might want to start reconsidering some of your future spending while saving for a house.
 Take the time this year to review your statements and make some changes to your spending.
-Can you live without your Netflix subscription for a few months or those new shoes you’ve been eyeing off?
+Can you live without a streaming service subscription for a few months or those new shoes you’ve been eyeing off?
 Making small changes to your spending early will put you in a better position when you’re ready to apply.

 5. Do your research

-The home buying journey can feel daunting at times but with a few changes to your spending habits, some research and a bit of New Year motivation, 2022 could be your year.
+The home buying journey can feel daunting at times but with a few changes to your spending habits, some research and a bit of New Year motivation, this could be your year.